GrimOutlook/ts-analyzer/README.md

 # ts-analyzer

-A library used for reading MPEG/Transport Stream files.
-Mainly created for KLV extraction using [klv-reader](https://github.com/GrimOutlook/klv-reader).
+A library used for analyzing MPEG/Transport Stream files.
+This library is not intended for encoding, decoding or multiplexing transport streams.
+It has mainly been created for KLV extraction using [klv-reader](https://github.com/GrimOutlook/klv-reader).

 ```rust
 extern crate ts_reader;